Maine Seafood Guide – Shark

 Porbeagle is overfished; overfishing is no longer occurring.

-Sandbar shark is overfished; overfishing is no longer occuring.
+Sandbar shark is overfished; overfishing is no longer occurring.

 Regulatory Authority